ZupIT/horusec-docs/content/pt-br/cli/analysis-tools/open-source-horusec-engine/horusec-csharp.md

 ### Path Traversal

-O ataque path traversal foca no acesso de arquivos e diretórios que são salvos fora do repositório esperado.
-Pela manipulação de variáveis que referenciam arquivos com sequencias de ../ e suas variações ou por usar caminhos de arquivo absolutos.
+O ataque path traversal foca no acesso de arquivos e diretórios que são salvos fora do repositório esperado pela manipulação de variáveis que referenciam arquivos com sequencias de `../` e suas variações, ou por usar caminhos de arquivo absolutos.

 > A path traversal attack \(also known as directory traversal\) aims to access files and directories that are stored outside the expected directory.By manipulating variables that reference files with “dot-dot-slash \(../\)” sequences and its variations or by using absolute file paths, it may be possible to access arbitrary files and directories stored on file system including application source code or configuration and critical system files.
 For more information access: \(https://security-code-scan.github.io/\#SCS0018\).